Jan 10, 2023 | Native Hope

 Native American warriors were awarded a feather when they won a battle or were particularly brave in war.
 When a feather falls to the earth, it is believed to carry all of the bird's energy, and it is perceived as a gift from the sky, the sea, and the trees.
 Feathers may arrive unexpectedly but not without a purpose.

 Each type of feather represents something different.
 The eagle’s feather, however, is one of the most esteemed.
 In Native culture, the eagle is considered the strongest and bravest of all birds.
 For this reason, its feathers symbolize what is highest, bravest, strongest, and holiest.
 It has strong medicine.

 An eagle's feathers are given to another in honor, and the feathers are displayed with dignity and pride.
 They are handled with great regard.
 In fact, if an eagle feather is dropped during a dance, a special ceremony is performed before picking it up again, and the owner is careful to never drop it again.

 The eagle feather is also used to adorn the sacred pipe because it is a symbol of the Great Spirit who is above all and from whom all strength and power flows.
 When a feather is held over a person’s head, it is a blessing, wishing bravery and happiness.
+Like many Native American symbols, some even choose to tattoo feathers on their bodies to help them on their journey or to tell their story.
 To wave it over everyone present means everyone is wished peace, prosperity, and happiness.

 We invite you to learn with us as we seek to preserve Native American culture and Native American history and empower the next generation of Native youth to thrive in the authenticity of their heritage.